Extra, Vol. 2

 Extra, Vol. 2 is a rarities double album by KMFDM.
 It was released on August 5, 2008.
 It is the second of a three volume, double-disc set collection of tracks that were not included in any of the ten KMFDM Classic albums.

+Songs from the collaborative effort KMFDM vs PIG - Sin Sex & Salvation are absent, and have never been re-released in any other format.